floroz/learn-german/sentence-structure.md

     - *Manner: mit dem Zug*
     - *Place: nach Berlin*

-### Rule 3: Inversion - When Another Element Starts the Sentence
+### Regel 3: Inversion - Wenn ein anderes Element den Satz beginnt (Rule 3: Inversion - When Another Element Starts the Sentence)
 If an element other than the subject starts the sentence (for emphasis or variety), the **verb still remains in the second position**, and the subject moves to a position *after* the verb.
 - **Element 1 - Verb - Subject - Other elements.**
   - **Heute lerne ich Deutsch.** (Today I learn German.)